mzimmerman/appenginetesting/README.md

     $ export APPENGINE_SDK=/path/to/google_appengine
     $ export PATH=$PATH:$APPENGINE_SDK

-Before installing this library, you have to install [appengine SDK](https://developers.google.com/appengine/downloads#Google_App_Engine_SDK_for_Go).
+Before using this library, you have to install [appengine SDK](https://developers.google.com/appengine/downloads#Google_App_Engine_SDK_for_Go).
 And copy appengine, appengine_internal and goprotobuf as followings :